Asabeneh/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 #### Getting array length

-Length:To know the size of the array
+Length: To know the size of the array

 ```js
 const numbers = [1, 2, 3, 4, 5]